-Individual Liberty - We can make our own choices and are encouraged to do this in a variety of ways (including PECS).
+Individual Liberty - We can make our own choices and are encouraged to do this in a variety of ways (including symbol exchange).
 We understand that we are all allowed to make choices as long as they don't harm or hurt others.
 We learn to understand there are consequences to our actions.

-The Rule of Law - We have academy golden rules that help us to make the right choices.
+The Rule of Law - We have academy Steps to Success that help us to make the right choices.
 When we are ready, we learn that this helps us in our journey to becoming independent adults and about the rules of our country.